git-town/git-town/website/src/commands/rename.md

 ### Positional arguments

-When called with only one argument, the _rename-branch_ command renames the current branch to the given name.
+When called with only one argument, the _rename_ command renames the current branch to the given name.

 When called with two arguments, it renames the branch with the given name to the given name.